shenxianpeng/blog/source/daily/index.md

 ---

+## 12/02/2022 - I don't have time

+I don't have time to contribute to open source
+I don't have time to learn from Udemy or YouTuBe
+I don't have time to update my blog and WeChat Account I don't have time to play football after work

+Most of my time is at work, taking care of children, resting, and sleeping.

+If I want to do some of the above part-time things, just rest and sleep less :)

 ## 06/13/2022 - Be thankful

 It's been over a month since I've written anything because my daughter was born and I've been busy all May.